 When everything is prepared, place a generous tablespoon of eggplant on each plate, spread it around, add the salad, and decorate with root veggie chips and pieces of salmon.

 Serve it with a glass of wine and a lot of pride because I am more than sure your guests will be impressed with your presentation.

-If you are cooking from scratch, like I do, you know how awesome it is to control the amount of salt you consume.
+If you are cooking from scratch, as I do, you know how awesome it is to control the amount of salt you consume.